Chinese New Year in 30 stunning images

 In some countries, it is traditional to burn sugarcane stalks with paper offerings for the dead on the ninth day of celebrations.
-On this ninth day, families either gather at the temple or their home's alter to burn the stalks of long uncut sugarcane along with paper offerings along with other fruits as a tribute to their ancestors.
+On this ninth day, families either gather at the temple or their home’s alter to burn the stalks of long uncut sugarcane along with paper offerings and other fruits as a tribute to their ancestors.
 Pictured above, shoppers buy sugarcane in front of a temple to mark the start of the Lunar New Year in Kandal, Cambodia.

 You may also like: What marriage was like the year you were born

 Honoring gods and ancestors

 The tradition of honoring gods and ancestors typically starts at 11 p.m. on New Year’s Eve, followed by a celebratory feast.
 Honoring gods and ancestors are a way for people to honor their heritage and is based on the belief that deceased family members look over their family and have an influence on their future prosperity.
 Here, Los Angeles celebrants welcome the new year with offerings of blessings to the deities during a midnight ceremony at the Chua Thien Hau Temple in Chinatown.